Beyond CCSD(T) accuracy at lower scaling with auxiliary field quantum Monte Carlo: Introduction

-In this work, we introduce such a method by using the configuration interaction singles and doubles (CISD) wave function as the trial state.
+In this work, we introduce a new black-box method by using the configuration interaction singles and doubles (CISD) wave function as the trial state.
 The resulting algorithm is denoted as AFQMC/CISD and it consistently yields highly accurate ground state energies.
 Leveraging the algorithmic developments for handling long determinant expansions, this method has a computational cost scaling of \(O(N^6)\) for a fixed stochastic error in the total energy.
 Our benchmark calculations demonstrate that this approach provides energies more accurate than CCSD(T), despite its lower cost scaling.
 The test cases include both main group and transition metal containing systems with varying levels of correlation.

-We have implemented this method in a code optimized for GPUs, which significantly mitigates the large prefactor associated with the cost scaling of QMC methods.\cite{shee2018phaseless,malone2020accelerating,malone2022ipie,jiang2024improved} Due to its lower cost scaling and the use of GPUs, we find that the practical walltime cost of AFQMC/CISD for obtaining reasonable stochastic errors is comparable to that of a CPU implementation of CCSD(T).
+We have implemented this method in a code optimized for GPUs, which significantly mitigates the large prefactor associated with the cost scaling of QMC methods.\cite{shee2018phaseless,malone2020accelerating,malone2022ipie,jiang2024improved,huang2024gpu} Due to its lower cost scaling and the use of GPUs, we find that the practical walltime cost of AFQMC/CISD for obtaining reasonable stochastic errors is comparable to that of a CPU implementation of CCSD(T) using roughly equivalent computational resources (see Section \ref{sec:cost} for details).
+As an example, for the ground state energy of polyacetylene \ce{C12H14} in a double-\(\zeta\) basis, we found the walltime cost of the UCCSD(T) calculation to be 8 hours using 30 CPU cores compared to the AFQMC/CISD cost of 13 hours on a single GPU for a 1 mH stochastic error.